Death of a Salesman: Plot

 Willy Loman suddenly returns home in the middle of the night, exhausted after a failed business trip to Boston.
 Worried over Willy's rapidly declining state of mind and a recent near-fatal car accident, his wife Linda suggests that he ask his boss, Howard, to allow him to work in his home city so he will no longer have to travel.
 Willy complains to Linda about their son, Biff, who is 34 years old and has yet to do something meaningful with his life.
-Despite Biff having a promising football career in high school with many scholarship offers, he failed in mathematics and was therefore unable to enter a university and spent years drifting around the Western United States working many odd jobs with no clear goal.
+Despite Biff having a promising high school football career with many scholarship offers to prestigious universities, he failed in mathematics and was therefore unable to enter a university, and spent years drifting around the Western United States working many odd jobs with no clear goal.